Cambodia Travel Tips

 - Battambang – Known as a farming area, and famous for its fading French colonial architecture, this is the place to get a real taste of Cambodian life.
 There are great temples, a bamboo train, and stunning architecture from long past here.
 This destination sees few tourists except for those who like to get off the beaten path and off the Siem Reap-Phnom Phen trail.
 It’s Cambodia without the tourism.

 - Prasat Preah Vihear – This breathtaking mountain temple is source of conflict with its neighbor Thailand, who also claims this place as its own.
-The trip here is not easy but the nothing worth going to is ever is.
+The trip here is not easy but nothing worth going to is ever is.

-- Visit the Pepper Farms – Outside the city of Kampot (go there) and on the way to Kep are vast pepper fields.
+- Visit the pepper farms – Outside the city of Kampot (go there) and on the way to Kep are vast pepper fields.
 This southern region of Cambodia is filled with pepper farms where you can learn about the history of the spice, see how it is grown, and pick up what is considered some of the finest pepper in the world.